sashikantaB/Universal-Governance-Frameworks/README.md

 ## Repository Structure

-### 🔹 Universal-Governance-Frameworks/

-#### 1. **ai_governance_core/**
-Foundational frameworks for governing AI systems across their lifecycle, including:
-- Risk tiering and system classification
-- Human oversight and override authority
-- Deployment readiness governance
-- Incident response and disclosure
-- Governance failure mode analysis

-This directory establishes the **minimum governance baseline** required before addressing agentic or autonomous AI systems.
+This repository is intentionally organized into **two governance layers** to clearly separate **authoritative governance frameworks** from **applied domain examples**.

 ---

-#### 2. **traffic-signal-governance/**
-A safety-critical governance application demonstrating how governance principles apply to:
+### 🔹 1. **ai_governance_core/** — Core Governance Frameworks

+This directory contains **authoritative, system-level AI governance frameworks** that define governance as an **enforceable decision system**, not an advisory or compliance activity.

+It includes governance for:
+- Decision authority and escalation
+- Safety gates and release blocking
+- Human oversight and override legitimacy
+- Governance failure taxonomy and known failure modes
+- Risk tiering, deployment readiness, and incident governance

+This directory establishes the **minimum governance baseline** required before introducing:
+- Agentic behavior
-- Urban infrastructure
+- Delegated autonomy
-- Real-time automated decision systems
+- Self-directed AI systems
-- Public risk exposure

-Serves as a **concrete, real-world governance exemplar**.
+> These documents are **normative governance artifacts**.
+> They define who can decide, who can block, when systems must stop, and how failures are handled.

+See `ai_governance_core/README.md` for detailed coverage.

 ---

-#### 3. **creative_governance/**
-Governance frameworks applied to creative systems such as:
-- Songwriting
-- Content generation
+### 🔹 2. **applied_governance_examples/** — Domain Applications

+This directory contains **illustrative governance applications** demonstrating how the same governance principles apply across diverse domains.

+Included domains:
+- **traffic_signal_governance/** — safety-critical civic systems
+- **leadership_governance/** — organizational decision authority
+- **sports_governance/** — human performance and fairness systems
-- Attribution and ownership
+- **creative_governance/** — creative and cultural decision boundaries
-- Ethical boundaries in creative output

-Demonstrates that governance is not limited to regulated or technical domains.
+These examples:
+- Are **non-authoritative**
+- Do **not redefine governance rules**
+- Exist to demonstrate **transferability and generality** of governance principles

+They inherit from core governance logic rather than introducing new governance authority.

 ---

-#### 4. **leadership_governance/**
-Frameworks governing:
-- Decision-making authority
-- Ethical leadership responsibility
-- Accountability in high-impact organizational choices

-Treats leadership itself as a system requiring governance.

----

-#### 5. **sports_governance/**
-Applies governance principles to:
-- Athlete development
-- Performance optimization
-- Fairness, safety, and long-term responsibility

-Illustrates governance in human-centric, competitive environments.

----

-#### 6. **Standards & Regulatory Alignment**
+### 🔹 3. **Standards & Regulatory References**

 Located at the same level as this directory:

 - **EU_AI_ACT/**